spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202106.0/wishlists/managing-wishlist-items.md

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see Marketplace Wishlist API Feature Integration.
+For detailed information on the modules that provide the API functionality and related installation instructions, see Marketplace Wishlist API Feature Integration. <!---LINK-->

 ## Add an item to a wishlist